-Christopher T. Cross is chairman of FourPoint Education Partners, where he contributes his considerable strategic planning, policy analysis, and policy development skills.
-Chris also serves as a distinguished senior fellow with the Education Commission of the States and is a consultant to the Broad Foundation.
+Christopher T. Cross is chairman emeritus of FourPoint Education Partners, where for more than 16 years, he contributed his considerable strategic planning, policy analysis, and policy development skills to help local, state, and federal leaders better serve students and communities.
+Chris also serves as a distinguished senior fellow with the Education Commission of the States.
 Previously, he was a senior fellow with the Center for Education Policy.

 From 1994 to 2002, Chris was president and chief executive officer of the Council for Basic Education (CBE).
 Before joining CBE, he served as director of the education initiative of The Business Roundtable and as assistant secretary for educational research and improvement in the United States Department of Education (ED).
 He served as president of the Maryland State Board of Education from 1994 to 1997 and was a member from 1993 to 1997.
 He also was a member of the National Education Commission on Time and Learning.

 Chris chaired the National Assessment of Title I Independent Review Panel on Evaluation for ED from 1995 to 2001 and the National Research Council Panel on Minority Representation in Special Education from 1997 to 2002.
 He also chaired the National Research Council panel on Early Childhood Mathematics, served on the board of The New Teacher Project for twelve years, and is a member of the board of the Center on the Division of Behavioral and Social Sciences and Education of the National Academies of Sciences as well as a commissioner of the senior division of the Western Association of Schools and Colleges.